An ag(e)ing hacker, Luca Saiu's blog

 Of course many verbs also exhibit unusual conjugated forms.

-Within my notes remarks I use the “△” sign, usually postfix, to mark and irregular form; “□” to mark a regular form following some defined pattern, “◇” to mark a notable or counter-intuitive form; “◁” to mark a dated or obsolete form.
+Within my notes remarks I use the “△” sign, usually postfix, to mark an irregular form; “□” to mark a regular form following some defined pattern, “◇” to mark a notable or counter-intuitive form; “◁” to mark a dated or obsolete form.

 The following card is a good example: